-Our ESG program takes into account the interests of our key stakeholders, including our team members, customers, our communities and our shareholders.
-ESG issues that we focus on include, among others, workplace health and safety, energy efficiency, waste management, climate risk, human capital management, diversity and inclusion, supply chain management and business ethics and compliance.
-Our Board maintains oversight over ESG matters at the full Board level and through our relevant committees, while senior management manages and monitors our ESG matters on a day-to-day basis throughout the year.
+Our ESG program includes a range of initiatives around corporate social responsibility and sustainability, taking into account the interests of our key stakeholders, including our shareholders, team members, customers and communities.
+Issues that we focus on include, among others, workplace health and safety, energy efficiency, waste management, climate risk, human capital management, diversity and inclusion, supply chain management and business ethics and compliance.

+Our Board maintains oversight over ESG matters at the full Board level and through our relevant committees, while senior management manages and monitors such matters on a day-to-day basis throughout the year.
+The full Board reviews our ESG program at least annually.

-We publish our Sustainability Report annually, addressing the many ways in which we apply our core technologies to make a positive impact on the world, including through our team members, social responsibility, our environmental initiatives, product stewardship, and governance, ethics and compliance.
+We publish our Sustainability Report in line with Sustainability Accounting Standards Board (SASB) standards, addressing the many ways in which we apply our core technologies to make a positive impact on the world, including through our team members, social responsibility, environmental initiatives, product stewardship, and governance, ethics and compliance.
 The Report is available on our website at www.phstock.com.
 Selected aspects of our most recent Report are highlighted below:

 - Safety.
 Safety is a core value that all team members share, and our goal is to achieve a zero-incident workplace.
-We have reduced our Recordable Incident Rate by 61% over the past five years, including a 24% reduction in 2019. - Parker Foundation.
-In addition to the COVID-19 relief contributions mentioned above, the Parker Foundation donated nearly \$6 million in total to hundreds of qualified charitable organizations in 2019, with a focus on communities in need, education, disaster relief and energy and water conservation. - Environmental Stewardship.
-We are committed to driving sustainable, long-term growth and doing so in a way that makes the world a better place. - We reduced our energy index (MWh/USD) by 33% and greenhouse gas index (MT/USD) by 27% since 2008. - Since 2008, we have reported our energy and emission data to the Carbon Disclosure Project, and our 2019 Climate Change Score ranked in the top quartile among our diversified industrial peer companies that reported. - We recycle more than 85% of the waste generated from our manufacturing operations, and we are working to further reduce the volume of waste sent to landfills. - Since 2013, we have been a member of the U.S. Environmental Protection Agency SmartWay® Transport Partnership aimed at identifying technologies and strategies to reduce carbon emissions and set goals and track progress towards reducing fuel consumption and improve the efficiency of freight transport.
+To measure our safety progress, we have established long-term safety targets.
+Our goal is to be best in our peer group by 2023 and report zero serious safety incidents by 2025.
+We have reduced our Recordable Incident Rate by 72% from 2015 through 2020, including a 35% reduction improvement in 2020 over 2019. - Environmental Stewardship.
+We are committed to driving sustainable, long-term growth and doing so in a way that makes the world a better place. - We are committing to achieve carbon neutral operations by 2040.
+To ensure continued progress forward in minimizing our carbon footprint, we established a series of emissions targets, which include: - Reducing absolute emissions directly from our operations by 50% by 2030; - Reducing indirect absolute emissions related to materials sourcing, logistics and services by 15% by 2030, and by 25% by 2040; and - Achieving carbon neutral operations by 2040. - Since 2010, we have reduced energy intensity (MWh/USD) by 42% and greenhouse gas intensity (MT/USD) by 50%. - We have reported energy and emissions data to the Carbon Disclosure Project (CDP) since 2008, and in 2020 our Climate Change Score was again ranked in the top quartile among diversified industrial companies. - We recycle more than 85% of waste generated from our manufacturing operations, and we continue to reduce the volume of waste sent to landfills. - Since 2013, we have been a member of the U. S. Environmental Protection Agency SmartWay ® Transport Partnership aimed at identifying technologies and strategies to reduce carbon emissions and set goals and track progress towards reducing fuel consumption and improve the efficiency of freight transport.